• Home

 Gallery Opening/Presentation & Invasive Species Paper Making Event with Jane Kramer

 Bio: Jane Kramer is a fine art photographer in East Lansing and recipient of the 2012 Individual Artist Grant and 2013 Chris Clark Fellowship from the Arts Council of Greater Lansing.
 After being selected as one of four Michigan artists to participate in an art and exhibition exchange between Michigan and Shiga, Japan, she began her series titled "Foreshadowing - Endangered & Threatened Plant Species".
 For this project, Jane photographs the shadows of endangered plant species and transfers the images onto paper made from the invasive plant species that threaten them.
 A portion of each print sale is donated to Michigan Nature Association.
-"Foreshadowing" has been featured on Michigan Public Radio's The Environment Report and selected for inclusion in Grand Rapids' ArtPrize 2016.
+"Foreshadowing" has been featured on Michigan Public Radio's The Environment Report and was selected for inclusion in Grand Rapids' ArtPrize 2016.

 Visit Go Beyond Beauty home page for additional details on past programs, as well as landscape and nursery participants.